shawakash54/graphql_basics/README.md

 ##Type Relations
 Type relations is bascially telling GraphQL the exact relations between the different types.
 It is to establish relations between different
 GraphQLObject type.
 Like in case, a book has an author and a author has many books.

+## Please create environment variables for your mongodb username and passoword.
+Environment variables used are:
+ username: GRAPHQL_MONGODB_USER
+ password: GRAPHQL_MONGO_PASSWORD